Robert B. Price

 Associate Professor of Theology

 - B.S., Indiana University

-Robert B. Price, Letters of the Divine Word: The Perfections of God in Karl Barth’s Church Dogmatics (London and New York: T&T Clark, 2011).
+- Robert B. Price, Letters of the Divine Word: The Perfections of God in Karl Barth’s Church Dogmatics (London: T&T Clark, 2011).

-Review of Revisiting the Doctrine of the Divine Attributes: In Dialogue with Karl Barth, Eberhard Jüngel, and Wolf Krötke, by Christopher R. J. Holmes, International Journal of Systematic Theology 12.1 (Jan 2010): 111-13.
+- Review of Revisiting the Doctrine of the Divine Attributes: In Dialogue with Karl Barth, Eberhard Jüngel, and Wolf Krötke, by Christopher R. J. Holmes, International Journal of Systemic Theology 12.1 (Jan 2010): 111-13.